ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

 #### 3. Document ID Property Name

-* Enter the name of a transformation script property that contains `id(this)`.
+* Enter the name of the transformation script property that contains `id(this)`.
-  This property will be created in each generated Elasticsearch document, and allow the ETL task to recognize the documents by their original RavenDB IDs even when they are hosted by Elasticsearch.
+  This property will be created in each generated Elasticsearch document, and allow the ETL task to recognize the documents by their original RavenDB IDs when they are hosted in Elasticsearch.

 * E.g. -
    * The transformation script property: `OrderId: id(this)`